theBitsky/notes/Subreddit 'byteski' Greeting post.md

 Hello!
 Welcome to my subreddit.

-I am Byteski, a software developer based in 🇪🇺 Europe.
+I am Max, a software developer based in 🇪🇺 Europe.

 Besides working as a developer I write a blog about programming in general, TypeScript, Node, vim/neovim, and other stuff.